1991–92 Dumbarton F.C. season: Overview

 It was almost fated that Dumbarton would win the Second Division championship, 100 years after their last reign as Scottish League champions.
 However, the season was not without its ups and downs.
 Early cup exits seemed to strengthen the club's will, with the B&Q cup defeat to Montrose at the beginning of October being followed by a run of 12 matches which produced 9 victories and just one loss – giving Dumbarton a four-point lead at the top of the table at Christmas.
 For some reason the wins dried up, with only one victory being taken from the next 10 games.
 However, this time Dumbarton were not to be denied, and a final unbeaten run of 7 games was enough to secure the title and Division 1 football for the following season.

 In the Scottish Cup, after early wins over East Stirling and Alloa, Dumbarton fell to defeat to Highland League opponents Huntly in the third round.

-In the League Cup, it would be the second round where Airdrie would defeat Dumbarton, but only after extra time.
-A great effort, bearing in mind that Dumbarton played with just 8 players from early in the second half.
+In the second round of the League Cup, Airdrie defeated Dumbarton after extra time.
+Dumbarton played the match with eight players from early in the second half.

 Finally, due to the success of the previous season's centenary cup, the competition was continued to be known as the B&Q Cup.
 Dumbarton however once again tasted first round defeat, this time at the hands of Montrose.

 Locally, Dumbarton's defence of the Stirlingshire Cup was short-lived, with a first round loss to Premier Division Falkirk.